Archifdy Ceredigion Archives

-Finally there is a selection of twelve photographs that were borrowed from an L.V.
+Finally, there is a selection of twelve photographs that were borrowed from L.V.
 Mathias by the BBC in 1968.
-Thus the Mathias collection winds up with records of the recycling and wider recognition, of the remarkable body of work produced by a provincial Victorian photographer.Scope and Content:
+Thus the Mathias collection winds up with records of the recycling and wider recognition of the remarkable body of work produced by a provincial Victorian photographer.Scope and Content:

 1. Mounted photograph of Capel Mair, St Mary's Lane, opened September 1870.

-2. Collection of photographs in envelope inscribed, ‘Hope Chapel foundation stone’.
+2. Photographs in envelope inscribed 'Hope Chapel foundation stone'.

 There are three different images repeated on fourteen prints, five of them mounted on card, all of which are of the same image.
 The Hope English Congregational Church, on Pendre and Bath House Road, was sold in 1976 and subsequently demolished.
 The foundation stone was laid on 8 May 1879.